 There are simple things you can do to maintain your personal safety, too.
 Here are some essential safety guidelines that every scrap yard visitor should know and practice:

-When you enter our property, drive directly to the drive-thru entrance or the truck scale, depending on whether you’ve brought ferrous or non-ferrous scrap.
+When you enter our property, drive directly to the drive-thru entrance or the truck scale, depending on whether you’ve brought non-ferrous or ferrous scrap.
 Cohen employees will guide you from there.